Ebonsignori/obsidian-auto-journal/README.md

 # Auto Journal

-The core [Daily notes](https://help.obsidian.md/Plugins/Daily+notes) plugin doesn't backfill notes for the days when Obsidian wan't opened.
+The core [Daily notes](https://help.obsidian.md/Plugins/Daily+notes) plugin doesn't backfill notes for the days when Obsidian wasn't opened.
 This plugin does.

 It uses an opinionated folder structure that isn't configurable:
   - **Daily Notes**: `ROOT / YEAR / MONTH / DAY -`